What is myomectomy (uterine fibroid removal surgery)?

 - intraoperative blood loss or heavy bleeding

-What is myomectomy surgery recovery time?
+What is the myomectomy recovery time?

 Your recovery from a myomectomy depends on the type of surgery you have had.
 For the best recovery outcome, attend all follow-up appointments and contact your OB/GYN with any problems or concerns.